rails/rails/guides/source/rails_on_rack.md

 config.middleware.delete "Rack::Lock"
 ```

-And now if you inspect the middleware stack, you'll find that +Rack::Lock+ will not be part of it.
+And now if you inspect the middleware stack, you'll find that `Rack::Lock` will not be part of it.

 ```bash
 $ rake middleware